-The state of Solar lights in Bihar revealed under RTI
+The state of Solar lights in Bihar revealed under RTI18 Jul, 2012

 On the orders of the State Information Commission (SIC) of Bihar, an inquiry was conducted by the Saran DM in Kakarhat panchayat under Daryapur block.
 The enquiry revealed several irregularities in the seven villages of the panchayat where solar lights had been installed at a cost of Rs 17.17 lakh, with each solar light costing Rs 39,500.
 On a plea by RTI activist Nand Kishore Sharma, an enquiry was ordered by the Information Commissioner Farzand Ahmed.